OpenNews/srccon/sponsors.md

 # Become a SRCCON Sponsor

-"You all are leading the way on how to have a great conference that is welcoming for everyone, and someday the tech industry will be so much better off when it adopts what you've done."
+_"You all are leading the way on how to have a great conference that is welcoming for everyone, and someday the tech industry will be so much better off when it adopts what you've done."_ --SRCCON attendee feedback

-"This was the first conference I've been a part of where I felt I belonged on every level."
+_"This was the first conference I've been a part of where I felt I belonged on every level."_ --SRCCON attendee feedback

+<style>.embed-container { position: relative; padding-bottom: 56.25%; margin-bottom: 50px; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='https://player.vimeo.com/video/180221748' frameborder='0' webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe></div>

 SRCCON is a journalism conference people love.
 This reaction comes from the approach SRCCON takes: highly participatory and extraordinarily inclusive; SRCCON is a conference where participants come first so they can focus on collaborating on the work at hand.